SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 <img src="media/4-Laplace.png" alt="media/4-Laplace.png" >

-*Figure 3: Line plot of Laplace factor across intervals — highlight transition from negative to near-zero around interval 19–21.*
+*Figure 3: Line plot of Laplace factor across intervals — highlighting transition from negative to near-zero around interval 19–21.*

 ### 2.3 Plots for Failure Rate and Reliability of the SUT for the Test Data Provided